 MArteLive is an international contest and festival open to young and emerging artists from all over Europe.

-MArteLive aims to discover, support and promote new talents: selected artists will be given the opportunity to perform in front of an international audience, be evaluated by qualified juries, get in touch with professionals in the field, participate in artistic residencies and win prizes, featurings and collaborations.
+MArteLive aims to discover, support and promote new talents: selected artists will be given the opportunity to perform in front of an international audience, will be evaluated by qualified juries, will get in touch with professionals in the field, will participate in artistic residencies and will win prizes, featurings and collaborations.

 All works and performances admitted to the competition must be strictly original, under penalty of exclusion from the competition.

-Each artist or group of artists can submit only one application.
+Each artist or group of artists can submit only one application PER ARTISTIC DISCIPLINE.

-Each artist can submit a proposal in one of the following disciplines:
+Each artist can submit one single proposal in one or more of the following disciplines:

 The information on the artistic disciplines found on www.martelive.eu are an integral part of this regulation.

 The European territory has been divided into 3 Areas: Blue, Green and Yellow.

 For participants living in the European territory and in countries participating in the Creative Europe programme, the enrollment Area is defined by the country of residence.

 For European citizens living outside Europe, nationality applies.